Skip To Main Content

 Students interested in continuing their art education after high school at a college or university art department may follow the Fine Arts Program.
 The Art Department Head and the student’s counselor must approve the program.
 Beginning the program in either ninth or tenth grade, students take four academic and one art course each year, and, normally, carry three academic and three art courses in both eleventh and twelfth grade.
 If a student’s schedule permits, the Art Department recommends that Fine Arts students take more art classes.
 The following sequence of courses is recommended for Fine Arts majors.
 Students maintain a B average in studio art courses to continue in the program.

-HONORS FINE ARTS DRAWING & COMPOSITION (U)
+ACP876 UCONN DRAWING & COMPOSITION (U)

 Fine Arts students further develop observational drawing skills, enhance knowledge of basic drawing tools and techniques, and explore the conceptual ideas of image making by emphasizing concepts in composition and organization and creation of volumetric space.
 Students maintain required sketch-books for personal exploration and idea development.
 Studio fee, Prerequisite: ADR664 (full year – 1 credit) 10, 11 & 12.